 - Place a mattress topper on it.
 For the existing mattress that's about as comfortable as sleeping on a bed of rolled socks, a topper, such as a memory foam or egg-crate-style one, provides an upgrade.
 A sofa-bed topper is dense, yet thin -- 1 1/2 inch thick or so -- so that it folds into the unit with no problem.

-- Cover the mattress with a for deluxe comfort and a little support.
+- Cover the mattress with a feather bed for deluxe comfort and a little support.
 Store the feather- or fiber-filled topper in a closet to retain its loft, rather than squishing it inside the folded mattress.

 - Pad the support bar with a sofa-bed bar shield that's designed to run perpendicularly to this uncomfortable part of the frame to make it unnoticeable.